2mac/mcmackins.org/stories/dos-slip.md

 How I connected a DOS laptop to the Internet by becoming my own SLIP ISP
 ========================================================================

+__NOTICE:__ This story is preserved for entertainment purposes, but since its writing, I have learned of far superior methods of networking DOS over serial and parallel lines.
+Please see [my up-to-date guide][7] if you're looking to do this yourself!

 ### August 6, 2018

 Since 2016 when I first installed FreeDOS on my 1998-vintage laptop (yes, the